 We no longer call, text, visit or even write letters.
 Social media has taken over; everyone is locked up in his/her own prison called “home”.

-We don’t celebrate our friends in reality; they are only celebrated on social media alive or dead.
+We don’t celebrate our friends in reality; they are only celebrated on social media alive or gone.

 We only keep in touch with the people we expect something from; we remember them when we are in a fix and we call them only when we need their help!

-I am very sure that if those same social media friends heard that I had died in my sleep, they would all litter my page with comments like “Oh my God!
+I am very sure that if those same social media friends heard that I had suddenly gone away in my sleep, they would all litter my page with comments like “Oh my God!
 What happened?” or “Was she sick?” or “What a tragedy, RIP Jenny!”

 They would practically fill up my page with comments of how lovely I was when they never really knew me or what I was going through.